Qix-/fugu/README.txt

 Fugu/fg is a system for procedurally generating animated geometric forms in real-time.
 Fugu can be downloaded from http://bp.io/fugu, an online reference and gallery is also located there.

+NOTE: FUGU IS NO LONGER MAINTAINED.
+But if you submit a patch I'll apply it to the main branch. - Ben

 This readme is for people who want to compile and hack the source of fugu.
 Please see LICENSE.txt for the license governing use of the fg source, and CREDITS.txt for a list of programmers on the project and list of libraries used.

 Directory Structure